Misterblue/vircadia-domain-server-docker/README.md

 # vircadia-domain-server-docker

+**NOTE:** This repository IS NOT CURRENT and probably does not apply to the current Vircadia sources and build process.
+Use this as a hint at how to create a Docker image, but otherwise, this repository should be ignored.

 Docker version of Vircadia domain-server built with vircadia-builder.

 This repository includes files to build the Docker image (build*.sh)